 If applicable, we will also collect vulnerability data when you sign up, such as your age, any disabilities or health conditions or any financial circumstances of you or a member of your household.
 With your consent we may record this information to enable us to provide extra support to you.

 It’s important that you keep your personal information up to date, so please let us know if anything changes.

 Depending on the product which you have selected we may then share your details with partners and funders in order to provide you with a quotation and to arrange vehicle leasing and finance - please see section 3 below for more details.

-Where we are arranging vehicle finance on your behalf, we may need to gather additional information including nationality, country of birth, UK residency, National Insurance number, driving license details (number, expiry, location and scanned copy) and DVLA check code (although this is only temporarily and expires after use).
+Where we are arranging vehicle finance and insurance on your behalf, we may need to gather additional information including nationality, country of birth, date of birth, UK residency, National Insurance number, driving license details (number, expiry, location, current or pending endorsements and scanned copy), and DVLA check code (although this is only temporarily and expires after use).

 We gather this data in order to arrange vehicle finance, to comply with the law and to ensure that your vehicle will be affordable.